 - All classrooms have bleed kits and staff have been trained to use these kits in an emergency

-- We will continue to use the Standard Response Protocol for school safety through the "I Love U Guys" foundation
+- Continued use of the Standard Response Protocol for school safety through the "I Love U Guys" foundation

 Report a Safety Concern: StopIt